 What is the link between independence and happiness?

-If we acknowledge that independence has gone down, making the link to happiness would require knowing those factors are related.
+If we acknowledge that independence has gone down, making the link to happiness would require knowing that those factors are related.
+The evidence here is a lot more indirect.

-Other data presented would be consistent with this, but has multiple interpretations.
+Other data presented would be consistent with this but has multiple interpretations.
 Adolescent and teen mental health tends to improve in the summer; this is a time of more independence, but there are other changes too.
 It’s hard to link that directly to independence.

 The play evidence is on short-term happiness.
 When we turn to the longer-term links, the authors move quickly from data to theory.

-The authors link their ideas to theories about locus of control.
+The authors link their ideas to theories about “locus of control.”
 It has been widely demonstrated that having low levels of internal locus of control — basically, feeling that you do not have a lot of control over your own life — leads to higher levels of depression and anxiety.
 Feelings of internal locus of control have declined over time.
 The authors hypothesize that independence at younger ages, with the associated need to problem-solve, could contribute to higher levels of internal locus of control.
 By extension, the loss of this time may contribute to the decline in these levels.
-This fits, but requires us to stretch beyond the data in the link between independence and these feelings.
+This idea fits, but it requires us to stretch beyond the data in the link between independence and these feelings.

 A second theoretical link is with self-determination theory, which suggests that people are happier if they feel like they are living in accordance with their own desires, rather than being driven from the outside.
 The authors again hypothesize — although this isn’t something we see directly in data — that independence might play a role in increasing these feelings of self-determination.

+The authors make a few other points, looking at correlations between parenting styles and child outcomes and reflecting on what adults say about their formative life experiences.
 These sections are both the most interesting and — the authors acknowledge this — the most under-evidenced claims.
 The argument “things were different in paleolithic times” can be both true and also not responsible for an increase in mental health issues.
 It seems like an area that would be ripe for more research, which would probably have a more significant experimental component.

 The paper spends less time on the “how” of making this work.
 Our built and social environment isn’t necessarily set up for kids to play outside all day until dark.
 The answer is probably: baby steps.
 Could a child walk themselves home from school or the bus stop?
 Could you work with another neighborhood family to let the kids do some unsupervised play in a way that you were both comfortable with?
 Summer can be a good opportunity here.
-The authors of the paper are writing for pediatricians, and arguing that providers should talk to families about what might be possible for them.
+The authors of the paper are writing for pediatricians and arguing that providers should talk to families about what might be possible for them.

 The role of risk in childhood

-The authors start the paper as I started this post — with a discussion of trends in mental health over time.
+The authors start the paper as I started this article — with a discussion of trends in mental health over time.
 This is a hard claim to strongly support in the data.
-For one thing, many of the changes they discuss are taking place over decades, not in the past 10 years.
+For one thing, many of the changes they discuss are taking place over decades, not only in the past 10 years.
 The trends in mental health are long-standing, but it does seem like in the period since 2012 there has been a significant trend change.
 These data do not provide an explanation there.

-However: I think these issues bear thinking about even if they do not explain this particular trend, or only partially relate.
+However, I think these issues bear thinking about even if they do not explain this particular trend, or only partially relate.
 A key point made in the paper is that many parents right now spend a lot of time protecting their children from exploring slightly risky situations — things that would stretch their problem-solving just a bit, or even scare them a little.
 When I reflect on my childhood, experiences like those did stick with me, but they were also very formative.

 I spent a fair amount of my childhood playing unsupervised in the parking lot of the church down the street.
-One game, “elimination,” involved trying to catch a tennis ball thrown against the wall, with the loser having to stand on the wall while other people tried to throw the ball to hit them.
+One game, “elimination,” involved trying to catch a tennis ball thrown against a wall, with the loser having to stand on the wall while other people tried to throw the ball to hit them.
 I do not remember this especially fondly, but I cannot help but wonder whether experiences like that better prepared me for the metaphorical ball-throwing that is part of talking in the public eye.

 The point is not that our children need to play elimination in a parking lot.
 But I was compelled by this piece to some reflection on scaffolding, and perhaps a greater need to look at where we are comfortable introducing independence to our kids.
 We have a strong and appropriate parental instinct to protect our children.
 The point here is that letting them go a little freer is actually part of that protection.